material-components/material-components-web/packages/mdc-tab-indicator/README.md

 Mixin | Description
 --- | ---
 `mdc-tab-indicator-surface` | Mandatory.
 Applied to the parent element of the `mdc-tab-indicator`.
-`mdc-tab-indicator-active` | Displays the tab indicator as active until initialization.
-Used by parent components that need to display an active tab indicator before JavaScript has loaded.
 `mdc-tab-indicator-underline-color($color)` | Customizes the color of the underline `mdc-tab-indicator-icon-color($color)` | Customizes the color of the icon subelement `mdc-tab-indicator-underline-height($height)` | Customizes the height of the underline